No-hiding theorem

 The no-hiding theorem states that if information is lost from a system via decoherence, then it moves to the subspace of the environment and it cannot remain in the correlation between the system and the environment.
 This is a fundamental consequence of the linearity and unitarity of quantum mechanics.
 Thus, information is never lost.
-This has implications in black hole information paradox and in fact any process that tends to lose information completely.
+This has implications in the black hole information paradox and in fact any process that tends to lose information completely.
 The no-hiding theorem is robust to imperfection in the physical process that seemingly destroys the original information.